 January 25, 2006

-Well it’s that time of year again, the time where I celebrate my life with all of you.
-This time of year is always a special time for me, because it allows me to remember all the wonderful things that happened during my cancer experience.
-I know most people wouldn’t put “wonderful” and “cancer” in the same sentence, but then again I am not most people.
+Well, it’s that time of year again, the time where I celebrate my life with all of you.
+This time of year is always a special time for me because it allows me to remember all the wonderful things that happened during my cancer experience.
+I know most people wouldn’t put “wonderful” and “cancer” in the same sentence, but I am not most people.
 I’d like to share some of the wonderful things that I am thankful for:

 – All the nurses and doctors who put up with me.
-For those who didn’t know me back then, I was a tough patient who tested the patience of many nurses.
+For those who didn’t know me back then, I was a tough patient who tested many nurses’ patience.

 – I got to experience the beauty of being bald.

-– That my cancer experience gave purpose to my life.
+– My cancer experience gave purpose to my life.
 It caused me to get involved in animal-assisted therapy.
-I also found my dream job this summer in North Carolina working with cancer patients (unfortunately my dream job isn’t ready for me yet).
+I also found my dream job this summer in North Carolina working with cancer patients (unfortunately, my dream job isn’t ready for me yet).

-– That by sharing my story, I am able to offer hope to others going through hard times in their lives.
+– By sharing my story, I can offer hope to others going through hard times in their lives.